Pressure Cooker Spicy Turkey Chili

-- Heat olive oil in a pressure cooker set to Sauté.
+- Heat olive oil in pressure cooker set to Sauté.
 Cook and stir onion, garlic, and jalapeño in hot oil until softened, about 5 minutes.

-- Break turkey into chunks and add to the pot; cook and stir, breaking the meat into small pieces with a wooden spoon, until completely browned, 7 to 8 minutes.
+- Break turkey into chunks and add to pot; cook and stir, breaking the meat into small pieces with a wooden spoon, until completely browned, 7 to 8 minutes.